Resources

 • Read about the newly revised Healthy Bodies; Teaching Kids What They Need to Know curriculum—A comprehensive lesson plan to address body image, eating, fitness and weight concerns in today’s challenging environment.
 Scripted for upper elementary school children, these eleven engaging lessons and the model upon which they are based are adaptable for any age or venue.
 [Links to Healthy Bodies curriculum button]

-• Outcome studies: (pdf) Read the published results of pilot studies classroom settings.
+• Outcome studies: Read the published results of 3 pilot studies in classroom settings.

 Order the Healthy Bodies curriculum